 Portuguese came to dominate Brazil when the Portuguese arrived in 1500.
 At the time, there were 6 million indigenous people speaking about 1,000 languages.
 Amerindian languages gradually disappeared when their speakers were decimated or integrated.

-Many cities have adopted official languages in addition to Brazil, usually in response to large immigrant or indigenous populations.
-For example, German has co-official status in Santa Maria de Jetibá and Pomerode.
-Talian is an official language in Rio Grande do Sul and Santa Catarina.
+Many areas have adopted official languages in addition to Portuguese, usually in response to large immigrant or indigenous populations.
+For example, German has co-official status in the cities Santa Maria de Jetibá and Pomerode.
+Talian is an official language in thevstates of Rio Grande do Sul and Santa Catarina.

 Brazil is home to many minority and indigenous languages.